All Episodes

 Depends on where you are, depends on who you are.

-And I've I've got some folks uh friends of mine in Arizona, and their uh their sentiment is we're more conservative than John McCain, J.D.
-Hayworth is more conservative than John McCain.
+And I've got some folks, friends of mine in Arizona, and their sentiment is: we're more conservative than John McCain.

-I mean, this is a guy can be on television any time he wants.
+I mean, this is a guy can be on television anytime he wants.

-Would that be true of JD?
+Would that be true of J.D.?

 I don't know.

-To to sort of uh you know extend Senator McCain's contract.
+To sort of extend Senator McCain's contract.

 Of course, it's six years.